 Continuing Student Registration

 Continuing student registration is the period during the fall and spring semesters when currently enrolled students should register.
 Prior to processing their registrations, freshmen meet with advisors in a group setting to review their DARS documents and discuss course selections for the upcoming semester.
-Freshmen will be unable to register for their second semester unless they attend a mandatory group advising session.
+Freshmen and transfer students with fewer than 30 credits will be unable to register for their second semester unless they attend a mandatory group advising session.
 DARS for all students are available on the Web through OWLnet.

 Courses that are "law-related" because they either require reading of law cases or concern the study of particular legal issues are listed below for the convenience of interested students.
 Law school admissions officials prefer that pre-law students take very few such courses, believing that the teaching of law more appropriately belongs in the province of the law school.
 It may be useful, however, for students who are uncertain about attending law school to test their level of interest by selecting one or more of the following courses in the College of Liberal Arts:

 To develop the communications skills of reading and comprehension, expository writing, and speaking: